 Calcium is one of the most abundant minerals in the body.
 It is present in the bones, teeth, and bloodstream.
-Sometimes, a health professional may find calcium deposits in different organs throughout a person’s body.
-They call this condition “calcification.”
+If calcium deposits form, the medical names for this is “calcification.”

-Calcification can occur with age, but it can also be related to infections, injuries, and cancer.
-Having too much calcium accumulate in the arteries, kidneys, or pericardium (the membrane that encloses the heart) can be dangerous.
+Calcification can occur with age, but it can also be linked with infections, injuries, and cancer.
+In addition, it can be dangerous for too much calcium to build up in the arteries, kidneys, or pericardium, the membrane that encloses the heart.

 Read on to learn about the different types of calcification, including their symptoms, causes, and treatments.

-Bones and teeth store the greatest amount of calcium in the body.
+The bones and teeth store the greatest amounts of calcium in the body.
 People also have calcium in their bloodstream, but this accounts for only

-Over time, calcium deposits can form in different parts of the body, including in the:
+Over time, calcium deposits can form in the:

 Small calcium deposits are not likely to alter bodily functions.
-However, if the deposits become very large, they may begin to interfere with organ function or cause other health issues.
+However, if the deposits become very large, they may interfere with organ function or cause other health issues.

 - tissue repair